PAIR-code/facets/facets_overview/README.md

 * Distribution distance (only available when comparing multiple datasets): Ordered by the largest difference between distribution shapes for each feature (using chi-square test for shape).

 The name filter input box allows filtering the tables by feature names that match the text provided.
+The currently-set filter is exposed as the property `searchString`.

 The feature checkboxes allow filtering by the type of value for each feature, such as float, int or string.